jamirawan/dox/jekyll/theme.md

 ## Theme structure

-Theme file structure will be like this
+Theme file structure will be like this.
+Example theme name Irawan
 ```
-.
+irawan
 ├── Gemfile
 ├── LICENSE.txt
 ├── README.md